 Though the coronavirus is deadly and fatal virus, even in times of normalcy, tens of thousands of people lose their lives due to hunger, a deadlier virus.
 We at DesignAware have started a crowdfunding campaign to collect funds from interested donors and channel them to volunteers working to help the lesser privileged, to #StarveTheHungerVirus.

-Fees collected via the Road Less Traveled lecture series are being donated towards helping volunteers in this effort, as well as to support healthcare professionals that are working towards COVID-19 relief efforts.
+Part of the fees collected via the Road Less Traveled lecture series are being donated towards helping volunteers in this effort, as well as to support healthcare professionals that are working towards COVID-19 relief efforts, as well as COVID-19 research.

 Good to know: